NYPL-discovery/bulk-export-reader/README.md

 To start, run `npm install` to install the dependencies.

-For testing, run `cp items.ndjson.example items.ndjson` and try `node-lambda run`.
+For testing, run `cp items.ndjson.example items.ndjson` and `cp bibs.ndjson.example bibs.ndjson` and try `node-lambda run`.

 # What it Does
-This is a simple lambda that reads from a large local dump of files, encodes the streamed records into avro, and posts to a kinesis stream for more processing.
+This is a simple lambda that reads from large local dumps of files, encodes the streamed records into avro, and posts to a kinesis stream for more processing.

-Once you have the items.ndjson file at the root of the lambda, run the application with the standard command: `node-lambda run`.
+Once you have the files, run the application with the standard command: `node-lambda run`.

 # In the Future the lambda may want to think about if it wants to...
-* Watch the directory proactively and run when a new ndjson file is added or a current file is updated, instead of requiring manual copying of files and manually running the lambda.
+* Watch the directories proactively and run when a new ndjson file is added or a current file is updated, instead of requiring manual copying of files and manually running the lambda.
-* Possible accept records from other external sources other than the NYPL Sierra catalog.
+* Possibly accept records from other external sources other than the NYPL Sierra catalog.